langcog/metalab2/README.md

 project_directory <- "/srv/shiny-server/common/, use
 project_directory <- "../../"
 Save changes.
+2. In the main_builder.R (located in the scripts folder) comment out line 19 (setwd(".."))
-2. Run main_builder.R (located in the scripts folder) to load the data and the variables needed by the apps.
+3. Run main_builder.R (located in the scripts folder) to load the data and the variables needed by the apps.
-3. Go to, e.g., shinyapps/visualization/server.R and run app.
+4. Go to, e.g., shinyapps/visualization/server.R and run app.
 Now it should start locally (same goes for other shinyapps folders)